Theodhor-90/Bingo-Game/README.md

 ## Objective

-To build a bingo game Persson vs Computer with the following features:
+To build a bingo game Person vs Computer with the following features:

 * A player can select 3 tickets out of 15